 There are a few downsides to this wonder battery, however.
 They do not handle heat well and start to degrade as soon as they are made, and of course the potential to explode which made headlines in 2016.
 However, the positives outweigh the negatives but that is not to say that researchers aren’t looking for ways to improve.

-Lithium is most commonly mined in two different ways: from underground reservoirs or mineral ore.
+Mining companies mine for Lithium in two different ways: from underground reservoirs or mineral ore.
 The most common method due to economic sustainability is using underground reservoirs.
 Lithium is extracted from underground reservoirs that are high in dissolved salts.
 The water is brought to the surface where it will sit until it is evaporated enough to be sent to a recovery plant where other unwanted minerals are removed.
 The lithium chloride is then treated with sodium carbonate thereby creating lithium carbonate: a white powder with the potential of becoming metal, salts, or chemicals.

 When extracting Lithium from mineral ore the ore must first be crushed and heated to displace the lithium before being cooled and crushed into a fine powder, mixed with sulphuric acid, and heated again.
 The mixture is then filtered and mixed with soda ash to create crystallized lithium carbonate which is heated and filtered once more before being dried.

 Making News Headlines

 In late July 2017, Britain announced a ban on petrol and diesel cars and vans by 2040 urging the country to rely on electric cars as a method of reducing air pollution.
 This is great news for lithium-ion battery manufacturers as we’ve seen companies such as Volvo already pledging to manufacture only hybrid or electric cars from 2019 on.

 Tesla, the force of reckoning in the electric car industry, announced their plans to make an “affordable Model 3” by 2018 and broke ground on their 1.9 million square foot Gigafactory.